cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ### External Servers

-If you would like to use an external server for an application (like using your own MySQL or AWS RDS for example), you can define that server as external.
+If you would like to use an external server for a component (like using your own MySQL or AWS RDS instance, for example), you can define that server as external.

-External server definitions specify that the application is hosted on a server external to Cloud 66.
-This is not a valid target for your main application (ie. rails) but may be appropriate for another application type (ie. MongoDB):
+External server definitions specify that the component is hosted on a server external to Cloud 66.
+This is not a valid target for your main application (e.g. rails) but may be appropriate for another component (e.g. MongoDB):

 ```
 production: